Insights

 If you are a resident or a company registered within Germany this content is for marketing purposes only and on behalf of Forge Europe GmbH of Unter den Linden 38, 10117 Berlin, Germany (registered in the District Court Berlin (Charlottenburg) HRB 240763).
 Forge Europe GmbH is a tied agent in accordance with §3 (2) WpIG and provides investment brokerage, pursuant to §2 (2) Nr.
 3 WpIG, exclusively in the name, on the account and under the liability of Effecta GmbH, Florstadt.

 If you are resident or a company registered within the United Kingdom or Gibraltar this content is for general marketing purposes only and not a financial promotion on behalf of Forge Europe UK Limited of 10 York Road, London, SE1 7ND, England (registered in England and Wales with company number 14877431).
-Forge Europe UK Limited is an appointed representative of Kroll Securities Limited which is authorised and regulated by the Financial Conduct Authority (FCA) under Firm Reference Number 466588.
+Forge Europe UK Ltd is an Appointed Representative of Sapeno Partners LLP which is authorised and regulated by the Financial Conduct Authority.

 Forge Europe GmbH and, its wholly owned subsidiary, Forge Europe UK Limited (together “Forge Europe”) accept liability to a client as set out in the individual agreement entered into with the client.
 All other liability to any client is expressly excluded to the fullest extent permitted by applicable laws and regulations.
 Each Forge Europe company expressly excludes all liability to the fullest extent permitted by applicable laws and regulations to any person who is not a client.
 You will only be a client if you have entered into a written client agreement with the relevant Forge Europe company.